 SECTION 1.4.
 NOTICE.
 Except as otherwise required by statute or the Articles of Incorporation, written notice of each meeting of the stockholders, whether annual or special, shall be served, either personally or by electronic transmission in accordance with applicable law or mail, upon each stockholder of record entitled to vote at such meeting, not less than ten (10) nor more than sixty (60) days before the meeting.
 Such notice shall state the place, if any, date and time of the meeting, the means of remote communication, if any, by which stockholders and proxies may be deemed present in person and vote at the meeting, and, in the case of a special meeting, the purpose or purposes for which the meeting is called.
 If mailed, such notice shall be directed to a stockholder at his or her post office address last shown on the records of the Corporation or at such other address at which such stockholder shall have requested in writing and filed with the Secretary to receive notices from the Corporation.
 Notice of any meeting of stockholders shall not be required to be given to any stockholder who, in person or by his or her attorney thereunto authorized, either before or after such meeting, shall waive such notice.
-Attendance of a stockholder at a meeting, either in person or by proxy, shall itself constitute waiver of notice and waiver of any and all objections to the place and time of the meeting and manner in which it has been called or convened, except when a stockholder attends a meeting solely for the purpose of stating, at the beginning of the meeting, any such objections to the transaction of business.
-Notice of any adjourned meeting stating the place, if any, date and time of the adjourned meeting, and the means of remote communication, if any, by which stockholders and proxies may be deemed present in person and vote at the adjourned meeting, need not be given otherwise than by the announcement of such information at the meeting at which adjournment is taken, unless a new record date is fixed for the adjourned meeting.
+Attendance of a stockholder at a meeting and manner in which it has been called or convened, except when a stockholder attends a meeting solely for the purpose of stating, at the beginning of the meeting, any such objections to the transaction of business.
+Notice of any adjourned meeting stating the place, if any, date and time of the adjourned meeting, and the means of remote communication, if any, by date and time of the adjourned meeting, and the means of remote communication, if any, by which stockholders and proxies may be deemed present in person and vote at the adjourned meeting.

+need not be given otherwise than by the announcement of such information at the meeting at which adjournment is taken, unless a new record date is fixed for the adjourned meeting.

 SECTION 1.5.
 CONDUCT OF MEETINGS.
 The Board of Directors may adopt rules and regulations for the conduct of any meeting of the stockholders as it shall deem appropriate.
-Except to the extent inconsistent with any such rules and regulations adopted by the Board of Directors, the chair of any meeting of the stockholders shall have the right and authority to prescribe rules and regulations and do all acts, as, in the judgment of such chair, are appropriate for the proper conduct of the meeting.
-Such rules, regulations, or procedures, whether adopted by the Board of Directors or prescribed by the chair of the meeting, may include, without limitation, the following: (a) the establishment of an agenda or order of business for the meeting; (b) rules and procedures for maintaining order at the meeting and the safety of those present; (c) limitations on attendance at or participation in the meeting to stockholders of record, their duly authorized and constituted proxies, or such other persons as the chair of the meeting shall determine; (d) restrictions on entry to the meeting after the time fixed for the commencement; (e) limitations on the time allotted to questions or comments by participants; and (f) the determination of when the polls shall open and close for any given matter to be voted on at the meeting.
+Except to the extent inconsistent with any such rules and regulations adopted by the Board of Directors, the chair of any meeting of the stockholders shall have the right and authority to prescribe rules and regulations, or procedures, whether adopted by the Board of Directors or prescribed by the chair of the meeting, may include, without limitation, the following: (a) the establishment of an agenda or order of business for the meeting; (b) rules and procedures for maintaining order at the meeting and the safety of those present; (c) limitations on attendance at or participation in the meeting to stockholders of record, their duly authorized and constituted proxies, or such other persons as the chair of the meeting shall determine; (d) restrictions on entry to the meeting after the time fixed for the commencement; (e) limitations on the time allotted to questions or comments by participants; and (f) the determination of when the polls shall open and close for any given matter to be voted on at the meeting.